-1950s and '60s, when explosive growth in light industry and plastics-and the unprecedented levels of affluence and convenience that it brought - fueled visions of instant consumer gratification.
+1950s and '60s, when explosive growth in light industry and plastics-and the unprecedented levels of affluence and convenience that it brought-fueled visions of instant consumer gratification.
 Today's prophets of 3D printing predict a universal means of production that creates instant everything.
 Minimizing desire makes everything as disposable as Styrofoam.

 To make his latest series of works, Phelan has used the CNC milling machine at the Center for New Art of William Paterson University.
 It is close to the developing technologies of instant production.
 The machine, linked through its software to Phelan's motion capture models, produces a set of drill tip motions, thousands of lines of code listing the x-y-z coordinates of the object to be milled.
 Sketching becomes one with making, vision becomes one with sculpture.
-In the present, the most common use of milling machines like the one at WPU is the production of the fanciful statuary that populates theme parks and restaurants, or the eye-catching elements that protrude from billboards - forms whose features require fine detail, to be made at a budget that can't cover individual artisanal and it produces a volume - in fact, extrusion is also a term labor.
-Milling machines are also used by the studios of used in modeling programs, when a line drawn is translated artists like Jeff Koons and Paul McCarthy, who draw into a volume - as happens when a sphere drag produces a inspiration from those pop forms.
-The milling machine model in Phelan's motion-capture software.
-Extrusion as at WPU is not a high-end commercial model.
-It's not for an industrial process that produces Styrofoam, extrusion producing highly refined sculptures, but for learning how as the means of manipulating it via the computer-the it is done.
-It may not be the ideal tool for every artist, but rhyme of the two processes in the WPU context is an Phelan is interested in speculating about the technology's accident, but it points to a fluidity of protocols across potential rather than exploiting the cutting edge of its modes of production that interests Phelan. capabilities, and so for him the machine at WPU is a perfect It's the machine, not Phelan, who directly touched match.
-Styrofoam to make the sculptures in the artist's latest
+In the present, the most common use of milling machines like the one at WPU is the production of the fanciful statuary that populates theme parks and restaurants, or the eye-catching elements that protrude from billboards-forms whose features require fine detail, to be made at a budget that can't cover individual artisanal labor.
+Milling machines are also used by the studios of artists like Jeff Koons and Paul McCarthy, who draw inspiration from those pop forms.
+The milling machine at WPU is not a high-end commercial model.
+It's not for producing highly refined sculptures, but for learning how it is done.
+It may not be the ideal tool for every artist, but Phelan is interested in speculating about the technology's potential rather than exploiting the cutting edge of its capabilities, and so for him the machine at WPU is a perfect match.